GM Animals

 GM Fish

-A genetically engineered (genetically modified or GM) Atlantic salmon was first sold in Canada In 2017, produced in Panama by the US company AquaBounty at an on-land pilot plant that is now closed.
-This GM salmon is now produced (as of 2021) at on-land facilities in Prince Edward Island (PEI), Canada and Indiana, USA.
-All GM salmon eggs are produced in PEI.
-The company claims that the salmon grows faster – it is genetically engineered with a growth hormone gene from Chinook salmon and genetic material from ocean pout (an eel-like creature).
-For details and updates, click here to visit our page on GM fish…
+A genetically engineered (genetically modified or GM) Atlantic salmon was first sold in Canada In 2017, produced in Panama by the US company AquaBounty at an on-land pilot plant.
+Starting in 2021, the GM salmon was produced at on-land facilities in Prince Edward Island, Canada and Indiana, USA.
+Both of these facilities are now closed (2023/2024) and the company has announced the end of its fish farming and the sale of most of its assets.
+The company had claimed that the GM salmon grew faster – it was genetically engineered with a growth hormone gene from Chinook salmon and genetic material from ocean pout (an eel-like creature).
+Click here for details and background.

 GM Insects